Are You Sleepwalking Your Life Away?

 My imminent graduation forced me to think if this was what I wanted to do for life.
 It made me think of the actual meaning my life was based on.
 When I looked at the bigger context of life, I found out that external, ego-based achievements do not matter in the long run – they are physical possessions which are impermanent.
 They are definitely valuable right now, maybe even more so 10 years later.
 But how about 100 years later?
 1,000 years later?
 When I looked ahead, it became obvious that this is not how I want the rest of my life to play out.

-As I wrote in Two Important Things that Led Me to Discover My Real Purpose (over 6,600 word article on how I found my purpose), I eventually found my real purpose – to help others achieve their fullest potential and live their best possible life.
+As I wrote in Two Important Things that Led Me to Discover My Life Purpose (over 6,600 word article on how I found my purpose), I eventually found my real purpose – to help others achieve their fullest potential and live their best possible life.
 It is my life vision to wake up all other sleepwalkers and unlock all the potential that is in them.
 Fast forward to two years later in 2008 – this blog is created as one of my mediums to achieve that vision. :)

 Sleepwalkers around us